Jetty-AI/OpenJetty/idea-docs/openjetty_fable_brief_v2.md

 critical risk requiring immediate legal consultation.
 TECH STACK Keep it simple.
 Do not over-engineer.
 Backend: Python + FastAPI Frontend: Simple HTML + vanilla JavaScript (no React needed --- keep it fast to build)
-AI: Anthropic SDK, model claude-fable-5 (use whatever model ID Anthropic gives you Saturday morning) Web search: Use the web search tool available in Claude Code to fetch live USCIS data Deploy: Railway (connect GitHub repo, auto-deploys on push) No database needed --- in-memory is fine for the demo SELF-CORRECTION INSTRUCTION You have full autonomy to build, test, and fix this without asking for permission at
+AI: Anthropic SDK, model (use whatever model ID Anthropic gives you Saturday morning) Web search: Use the web search (Tavily) tool to fetch live USCIS data Deploy: Railway (connect GitHub repo, auto-deploys on push) No database needed --- in-memory is fine for the demo SELF-CORRECTION INSTRUCTION You have full autonomy to build, test, and fix this without asking for permission at